-Best Accounts Payable Clerk Job Description Sample (+ Free Template Download)
+Accounts Payable Clerk Job Description Template

+Free accounts payable job description template.
 An accounts payable clerk is a finance professional that works in the accounting and finance department.
 This professional handles all incoming bills and invoices for a business.
 This includes business travel expenses (like hotel reservations, airline fees, and car rentals), vendor payments, and internal payments (like employee reimbursements).

 An accounts payable clerk is sometimes referred to as an accounting clerk, accounts payable manager, and accounts payable specialist.